 Irritable bowel syndrome (IBS) affects as many as 55 million Americans and causes abdominal pain and changes in bowel habits.
 Many people who suffer from IBS find the symptoms disruptive to their everyday life.
-Experienced and compassionate board-certified gastroenterologist, Shahla Rah, MD, FACG, with offices in Newport Beach and Irvine, California, works closely with you to develop a treatment plan to manage your IBS to improve your quality of life.
+Experienced and compassionate board-certified gastroenterologist, Shahla Rah, MD, FACG, with an office in Newport Beach, California, works closely with you to develop a treatment plan to manage your IBS to improve your quality of life.
 To schedule an appointment, call the office nearest you or click the online booking button.

 IBS is a condition characterized by abdominal pain and changes in bowel function that may cause diarrhea and/or constipation.
 IBS is considered a functional gastrointestinal disorder, which means that the symptoms caused by IBS don’t impair or injure your digestive system.

 IBS isn’t life-threatening and doesn’t cause or increase your risk of other digestive conditions, such as Crohn’s disease or ulcerative colitis.
 However, IBS can be a chronic problem that impairs your quality of life.

 Your IBS symptoms vary in both type and severity.
 Some of the most common symptoms include:

 IBS doesn’t always affect the digestive tract.
 Some people with IBS experience urinary symptoms or sexual problems.
 If you suffer from IBS, you may notice that your symptoms worsen with stress.

 Despite being identified over 200 years ago, doctors aren’t certain what causes IBS.
 It’s been theorized that people with IBS have altered bowel motility or that the colon may be more sensitive to mild stimulation.
 It’s also been recently suggested that an imbalance in your gut microbiome may play a role in your IBS symptoms.